 Earthworms eat rotting leaves, flowers, and fruit, as well as dead insects, tiny stones, and bits of dirt which help grind the food.

 They eat and eat rotten food and leaves along with the soil.
 While rotting food, leaves and insects fully digest, soil and tiny rocks come out as a by-product, giving us a nutrient-rich fertilizer/casts ~ “worm casting.

 Earthworms (Little Pebble: Little Creatures) book is a colorful book with simple yet captivating facts about our wiggly friends.

 Yucky Worms book is an absolute must-have book for any little one who would want to be friends with a wiggly, slimy worm!
 There is so much to these lowly creatures than what meets the eye.
 Kids are invited to find out where worms live, see how they move, and understand why gardeners consider them friends with the help.
 To make our study hands-on, I made this muddy sensory bin to resemble the earthworm environment using these insects and our air-play dough earthworm.

 To make the mud, I first made muddy cloud dough that looks totally like mud but is absolutely taste-safe (in case you have little ones) by adding vegetable oil to your flour base (we are using Hemp Protein Powder that had survived its expiration date ~ so that is how our cloud dough got its brown color).
 If you are using plain flour, simply add brown/black food coloring.
-We used our mud cloud dough during farm small world play (see here our pig in the mud under our ☀️Summer Themed Unit Study ).
+We used our mud cloud dough during farm small world play.
 For this earthworm environment, I simply added water to make it slimmer.
 Totally messy sensorily stimulating play!